Skip to main content

 Over-the-Counter or Prescription Anti-Inflammatory Drugs

-Mainly, a tender spot on spine when pressed indicates inflammation near your spinal area.
+Mainly, a tender spot on the spine, when pressed, indicates inflammation near your spinal area.
 This is why doctors suggest over-the-counter (OTC) medications and prescribe anti-inflammatory drugs to combat spinal infections and pain.

 OTC medications primarily alleviate inflammation and pain.
 These include analgesics, such as: